- Reducing the need to travel

 10.5.1 Goal TA – Relocalisation and Technology Reduces Our Need to Travel

-The Thematic Hearing on Mobility heard that high car-based mobility has meant that many communities have lost local services.
-There is potential through an emphasis on relocalisation – development meeting local needs and creating opportunities to live, work and use services locally – to minimise the need to travel, reduce spend on transport requirements and reinvigorate communities.
+High car-based mobility has meant that many communities have lost local services.
 Organisations must consider the distribution and accessibility of their services and the travel and carbon implications for people needing to access them, particularly when planning changes.
-Public bodies should continue to strive to distribute economic and community redevelopment opportunities, as and when they arise, across Devon.
+Public bodies should continue to strive to distribute economic and community redevelopment opportunities, across Devon as much as possible.

 T1.
 Continue the roll out of the Connecting Devon and Somerset programme.